somersby10ml/sum10/README.md

 Apple Game([fruit_box_a](https://www.gamesaien.com/game/fruit_box_a/)) macro

-this project use python3.9 and selenium and cv2
+python3.9 and selenium and cv2 are required for this project

 test: windows10 64bit